wp-plugins/wp-spamshield/readme.txt

 == Changelog ==

+Version 1.1.7.1, *released 06/04/14*

+* Added new filters and improved existing filters in the algorithmic spam protection layer.
+* Fixed several minor bugs.
+* Made various code improvements.

 Version 1.1.7, *released 05/28/14*

 * Reorganized and rewrote some of the code to make it more efficient and improve overall performance of the plugin.
 This is the fastest version of the plugin to date.
 * Added new filters and improved existing filters in the algorithmic spam protection layer.
 * Made improvements to the blocked comment logging data.
-* Fixed a bug that caused some legitimate comments to be rejected if the page the user commented on contained added arguments in the URL query string (ie. "something=value" - for tracking marketing campaigns, etc).
+* Fixed a bug that caused some legitimate comments to be rejected if the page the user commented on contained added arguments (tracking variables, etc.) in the URL query string (ie. "something=value" - for tracking marketing campaigns, etc).
-* Fixed several minor bugs that would show notices in the debug.log if WordPress debugging is turned on.
+* Fixed several minor bugs that would show notices in the "debug.log" file if WordPress debugging is turned on.

 Version 1.1.6.3, *released 05/20/14*